Spring Cleaning - The right way to get rid of your things and green cleaning

 Mix equal parts water and distilled white vinegar in a spray bottle.
 For a 1 cup solution, add 10-15 drops off an essential oil (tea tree, lemon, and orange essential oils are great!)
 Be careful using vinegar on marble and granite because the acidity of the vinegar can cause it to eat away at the surface.

-You may be thinking, isn’t my house going to stink like vinegar?
-Well, yes, but the smell dissipates fairly quickly and you can expedite that process by opening windows and/or turning on a fan.
+Don't like the smell of vinegar?
+Fortunately, the smell dissipates fairly quickly and you can expedite that process by opening windows and/or turning on a fan.
 Adding essential oils to your solutions also helps.

 No vinegar all-purpose recipe: